simicdnenad/BugSearch/README.md

 2. Added finding of memory leaks on Windows with the CRT library;

 Bugs:
-1. On TAB character inserted as a part of the line in "landscape.txt" file, bug pattern is not found; (it is treated as one character)
+1. On TAB character inserted as a part of the line in "landscape.nfo" file, bug pattern is not found; (it is treated as one character)